psychemedia/middle-english-romances/havelock-the-dane.md

 That king is of this kuneriche.
 J3400
 Thu fule man! thu wicke swike!
 And he shal yelde the thi mede,
-Bi Crist, that wolde on rode blede !"
+Bi Crist, that wolde on rode blede!"
 Hwan Godard herde that ther thrette,
 With the neue he Robert sette
 Biforn the teth a dint ful strong.